atten-dev/hadley-wooden-rocker/README.md

 # Wooden Rocker Box for Hadley Telescope

+For a 3D version that you can look around and take apart, see [RockerBaseV3.f3d](RockerBaseV3.f3d)

 # Disclaimer
 This isn't the best or most cost-effective design for a wooden rocker, just a record of the one that I built.
 Feel free to change things if you feel they would be better, just make sure to adjust any other parts of the plan that would be influenced by that change.